Shashwat1524/Traffic_Sign_Classification_Cross_Stage_Partial_Network/README.md

 # Traffic_Sign_Classification_Cross_Stage_Partial_Network

-# ECE5700-Traffic_Sign-Classification-CSP

 This repository contains the code and resources for a traffic sign classification model utilizing a Cross-Stage Partial (CSP) architecture.
-This project was developed as the final project for the ECE 5700 Artificial Intelligence Course.
-More details regarding the architecture, methodology, and results can be found in the accompanying term paper.

 ## Overview
 The CSP architecture enhances model efficiency by splitting feature maps at each stage, reducing computation and improving gradient flow.
 This project demonstrates the effectiveness of the CSP-based model in classifying traffic signs, achieving robust performance across challenging datasets.